HCB06/Anaplan/README.md

 Note: anaplan old name of pyerualjetwork.

-The first version of PyerualJetwork was released on May 22, 2024, and its latest version was released on August 22, 2024.
-Anaplan launched its first version on August 30, 2024, as a continuation of PyerualJetwork.
-Only the name has been changed.
+The first version of PyerualJetwork was released on May 22, 2024.
+Temporary end of support date Aug 22, 2024.
+(Jan 4, 2025 > SUPPORT RECONTUNIUNG.)
+The first version of Anaplan was released on Aug 30, 2024.
+End of support date Jan 4, 2025.

 IMPORTAT CHANGE!